Space-bounded quantum state testing via space-efficient quantum singular value transformation: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by MEXT Q-LEAP grant No.~JPMXS0120319794.
-FLG was also supported by JSPS KAKENHI grants Nos.~JP19H04066, JP20H05966, JP20H00579, JP20H04139, and JP21H04879.
-YL was also supported by JST, the establishment of University fellowships towards the creation of science technology innovation, Grant No.~JPMJFS2125.
+An earlier version of this work was included in the second-named author's PhD thesis~\cite{Liu25}.
 We express our gratitude to anonymous reviewers for providing detailed suggestions on the space-efficient quantum singular value transformation, particularly improved norm bounds for the coefficient vector in \Cref{lemma:coefficient-vector-norm-bound} (and consequently \Cref{lemma:space-efficient-bounded-funcs}) by leveraging the smoothness property of functions, and for suggesting to add discussion on space-bounded distribution testing.
-Circuit diagrams were drawn by the Quantikz package~\cite{Kay18}.